What this article covers:

 Prefix Asana task title with Jira issue number

-Unito doesn't sync the issue number is Asana by default but you can enable that in your sync settings under the Asana tab.
+Unito doesn't sync the issue number is Asana by default but you can enable that in your flow settings under the Asana tab.

 Here is how to do it.